stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 The `description` is deliberately not used by the tooling, so that you can leave it empty, or do whatever you wish with it.

 The `context.json` file stores configuration for TF remote state storage.
 We could have tried to define the remote state with TF _backend_ configuration files and set the generated commands to use these directly.
-This would have prevented us from being able to programmatically change or validate the backend configuration at all.
+This would have made it more complex for us to programmatically change or validate the configuration for the remote state.

-The configuration file uses JSON because the JSON format can be read and written by the widest range of tools and programming languages.
-For example, we can work with JSON in UNIX shell scripts by using [jq](https://jqlang.org/).
+The configuration file uses JSON because JSON documents can be read and written by the widest range of tools and programming languages.
+For example, we can work directly with JSON in UNIX shell scripts by using [jq](https://jqlang.org/).

 ### Managing TF Variables for a Context